gridranger/async_fibonacci/README.md

 # Notes

 * Interface and business logic is separated.
-Async calls are hidden from the interface.
+Async calls are hidden from the user interface.
 * Passes flake8 and branch coverage is 100%.
 * UnitTest is used though I prefer pytest but didn't want to add any 3rd party requirement.
 * Done under gross 2.5 hours.